Commantary/groupomania-social-network/README.md

 Password: Password123
 ```

-For the other users, you can create your own account.
+For the other users, you can create your own account on **URL/signup**

 Feel free to test the application and give me your feedback.
 I will be happy to read it.